PeerTunnel/peertunnel/README.md

 $ acme.sh --issue --dns dns_PROVIDER -d peertunnel.example.com -d *.peertunnel.example.com
 ```

-You now need to add the server to your current machines peertunnel config and give the peer admin access.
+You now need to add the server to your current machine's peertunnel config and give the peer admin access if you haven't already.

 Then install the cert on your server